kibook/s1kd-tools/tools/s1kd-ls/README.md

 Show only the latest official/inwork issue of objects.

 -N
 Assume that the files being listed do not include the issue info in their filenames, i.e. they were created using the -N option of the s1kd-new\* tools.

 -o
 Show only old official/inwork issues of objects.

+-R
+Show only non-writable object files.

 -r
 Recursively descend in to directories.